-You can’t work with essential oils for 25 years as I have, and not experience some mini-disasters along the way.
-Spilling expensive oils, forgetting to record a great blend, breaking bottles and oils-up-the-nose are just a few of the common mistakes many veteran aromatherapists have experienced.
+You can’t work with essential oils for 28 years as I have, and not experience some mini-disasters along the way.
+Spilling expensive oils, forgetting to record a great blend, breaking beautiful bottles and getting oils anywhere they don’t belong on the body are few of the common mistakes veteran aromatherapists have experienced.

 I’ve had my share of colorful mishaps with aromatics, and today I air my dirty laundry and share some of the dumb things I’ve done with essential oils.

 You have my permission to gasp and giggle.

 1. I once asked a massage client to smell my lovely lavender oil while she was lying face-up on the massage table.
 As I leaned over her…plop!…a drop of essential oil dropped right into her eye.
 Essential oils don’t belong in the eyes!
 In the event this DOES happen, see number 2 below.

 2. A few years ago, I was in a hurry to “freshen up” so I dabbed a few drops of undiluted lemongrass in my underarms.
 Ten minutes later, I had red-hot armpits.
 Know your chemistry!
 Lemongrass is an aldehyde-rich oil and can be a serious skin irritant.
 The Aromatic Wisdom Podcast has two Deep Dive episodes on essential oil chemistry Episode 34 and Episode 35.

 3. After hearing that tea tree on a tampon was good for yeast infections, I thought I’d give it a try one itchy summer.
 This is a great remedy, but for heaven’s sake, don’t SOAK the tampon!
 My husband nearly had to peel me off the ceiling.
 Delicate membranes need to be treated delicately.
 I should have rolled the tampon in tea tree blended with a carrier like Jojoba Wax.